StanfordVL/GibsonEnv/README.md

 The example creates an `VNCClient`, connects to the virtual environment on `capri13.stanford.edu` and performs random exploration.
 We will soon release pre-built docker image with virtual environment, so that you can deploy it on your own server, instead of Stanford machines.

-You can go to `\realenv\agents\` and run `python random_agent.py` to see the above example with visualization.

 ## Setup

-You can either train your AI on a scalable remote environment (like the above example), or in locally deployed virtual environment for debugging usage.
-The later requires some set up (< 5 mins).
-We will soon provide you with Docker based tool kits to do this in no time.
+In addition to the above example where you train your AI on a scalable remote environment, you can also do it locally for debugging usage.
+This requires some set up (5~10 mins).
+We will soon provide you with Docker based toolkits to do this in no time.
 For the current being, here are the steps you need to take:

 ### Deploying Locally
 - You need to have `OpenCV-Python` installed on your machine.
 We recommend setting up a `conda environment` before you start.
 To install OpenCV, `conda install -c menpo opencv3 -y` does the job.